Marvin Heemeyer: Rampage and death

 Heemeyer then advanced on Granby Town Hall, which had been hosting a story hour for children in its library when the rampage began.
 All occupants were evacuated only moments before Heemeyer reached the building, an hour after the rampage began.
 Heemeyer turned to the Liberty Savings Bank, where he aimed at the corner office where a woman who was a part of the zoning board worked.

 Police forces were unable to damage the bulldozer and so instead resorted to following it, jogging alongside it en masse.
 Heemeyer next targeted several street fixtures, such as trees and traffic lights, before moving on to the offices of the local newspaper, and in turn the homes of the Thompson family and their workplace.
 A scraper was brought up to try to stop the bulldozer, but it was pushed aside.

 Heemeyer next targeted a propane storage yard, firing 15 bullets at the tanks, some of which contained 30000 USgal.
-Police were forced to hurriedly evacuate all residents within a thousand yards of the site, including a senior housing complex.
+Police were forced to hurriedly evacuate all residents within 1000 yd of the site, including a senior housing complex.
 Heemeyer then fired upon nearby power transformers, with a high risk of igniting the tanks, but struggled to find a good angle.
 Heemeyer hit the transformers once and missed his other shots.
 "Had these tanks ruptured and exploded, anyone within 1/2 mi of the explosion could have been endangered", the sheriff's department said.
 Twelve police officers and residents of a senior citizens complex were within such a range.
 After leaving, he was engaged by another scraper, which he similarly defeated.